Ophthalmology made simple: Assessment, common problems and common pitfalls

 As our population ages, it is crucial to ensure that older people’s mental health not only attains parity with physical health diagnostics and care, but parity with other age groups.
 This session will enable delegates to confidently diagnose and treat common mental health problems in older adults; use, monitor and manage psychotropic medications safely, be aware of the interaction between physical and mental health in older people and develop a strategy for their practice.

-Elizabeth England, GP, RCGP Mental health lead and clinical fellow for Older Adult Mental Health
+Dr Elizabeth England, GP, RCGP Mental health lead and Clinical Fellow for Older Adult Mental Health

-Nadia Llanwarne, GP, Clinical Fellow Older Adult Mental Health
+Dr Nadia Llanwarne, GP, RCGP Clinical Fellow for Older Adult Mental Health

-Carolyn Chew-Graham, GP Principal, Professor of General Practice Research, Keele University
+Professor Carolyn Chew-Graham, GP, Professor of General Practice Research, Keele University

 How to get your idea heard